 Grand Teton National Park is home to postcard-perfect scenery that includes rugged peaks, rushing rivers, serene lakes, and wildflower-filled meadows.
 Park wildlife ranges from the large bison, elk, and bear to the small pika and marmots.
 The national park, the nearby Bridger-Teton National Forest, and the resort area around Jackson, combine into one vast outdoor playground that has something to offer in every season.
 Whitewater rafting, hiking, horseback riding, fishing, lake cruises, snowshoeing, and skiing are just some of the possibilities.

-The Buffalo Bill Historical Center is a complex of five awesome museums, each worth a visit on its own.
+The Buffalo Bill Center of the West is a complex of five awesome museums, each worth a visit on its own.
 Combine the five and you have a museum visit that you'll remember for the rest of your life.

 - Buffalo Bill Museum - experience a slice of America through artifacts from the life of Buffalo Bill Cody

 - Cody Firearms Museum - marvel at the ingenuity revealed in this huge collection of firearms from around the world

 - Draper Museum of Natural History - learn about Wyoming wildlife and geology

 - Plains Indian Museum - gain appreciation for Plains Indian culture through exhibits and a multimedia show